 He did mention though that the build quality in his opinion wasn’t at the highest level, but still works nonetheless.

 Sort out your filament moisture issues.
 Get the eSUN Aibecy eBOX from Amazon today.

-Moving onto a heavy-duty filament dryer, the Chefman Food Dehydrator is a massive unit that outperforms every other dry box from the get-go.
+Moving onto a heavy-duty filament dryer, the Chefman Food Dehydrator (Amazon) is a massive unit that outperforms every other dry box from the get-go.
 I wouldn’t recommend it for the average user, more for someone fully immersed in 3D printing regularly.

 It includes 9 adjustable trays that can be easily removed from the inside.
 This creates a lot of space inside the dehydrator, allowing one to store multiple spools of filament inside.

 As a matter of fact, the storing capacity of the Chefman Food Dehydrator is above everything else on this list.
 Once you take all the trays out, you can layer plenty of filament flat and sideways as shown by Joel Telling on The 3D Printing Nerd below.